Skip to content

 Why is ESG good for business?

 ESG is an investment, not a cost.
 The whole idea of it is that you are a sustainable company and that you are doing business responsibly.
 This means transparency and applying ESG standards and policies to one's operations.
-In 2015, Bank of America decided to reevaluate its practices and established more businesses with renewables, adjusted its employee contracts and promoted diversity in the company and senior management.
+In 2015, Bank of America decided to reevaluate its practices and establish more businesses with renewables, adjust its employee contracts, and promote diversity in the company and senior management.
 The company was able to create $16.5 billion in revenue that year alone.

 As mentioned earlier, ESG is sustainable investing, but some investments have higher returns.
 For instance, investing in renewable-energy projects has a return rate of 10–50 times the return rate of traditional power generation.
 Other examples include investing in socially responsible funds, which have a return rate of up to 20 times the return rate of low-risk equity portfolios and investment funds.